OctopusDeploy/SeqFlatFileImport/README.md

 # Flat log file to Seq importer

-A quick and dirty log file parser and export to Seq, if logging to a friendlies format is not available
+A quick and dirty log file parser and export to Seq, if logging to a friendly format is not available

 Features:
 - Autodetects file type